treebornwood/voicedeskk/N8N_WEBHOOK_SETUP.md

   -H "Content-Type: application/json" \
   -d '{
     "name": "Test Agent",
-    "voice": "Rachel",
-    "prompt": "You are a test agent.",
+    "prompt": "You are a test agent."
-    "apiKey": "your_elevenlabs_api_key"
   }'
 ```